 Healthy and unlogged forests are critical to the whole environment and both First Nations and non-First Nations culture and identity.
+The fact that the impact on First Nations people even needs to be specifically addressed is offensive and highlights the need for educated and informed laws, policies and practices to be written and implemented.

-Forests, particularly healthy mature forests, generate rainfall, cool the landscape and clean the
+Forests, particularly healthy mature forests, generate rainfall, cool the landscape and clean the air, which is important to all living things.

 150 threatened species in NSW are directly impacted by logging native forests.
+Is it not bad enough that we already lead the world in extinction rates??

 Mature and unlogged native forests are critical for pollinators and play a key role in pollination across the landscape, both inside and outside of forests.
+Our bees are struggling enough as it is.
+They need to have healthy, native habitats in order to regenerate their populations.

 Native forests provide recreation and improved health outcomes to locals and visitors alike and are a source of community pride and connection to place.
+Most international tourists come to Australia because of our unique environments, and the revenue they bring is extremely important.

 Native forests in NSW hold significant cultural and spiritual value for First Nations people.
 First Nations people and communities have ongoing connection to native forests and forest landscapes are an integral part of cultural practice and knowledge.
+Stories, songlines, dances, totems and all other cultural practices rely on protecting our native forests, seeing as so much has already been lost.